 Validation of Your Research

 Citing serves as a backbone for your research idea and its potential outcomes.
-It shows the results of sampling, calculations, and evaluations that are relevant to your topic in light of previously conducted researches found in the literature (Sadaf & Patricia, 2010).
+It shows the results of sampling, calculations, and evaluations that are relevant to your topic in light of previously conducted research found in the literature (Sadaf & Patricia, 2010).
 It justifies your proposed aims, techniques, and outcomes.
 Hence, validating your point of view with the support of literature makes your grant proposal stronger.

 A Manifestation of Your Command on the Literature

 When you cite, your literature surfing skills are put to the test.
 The reviewers scrutinize each grant application by evaluating the writer’s grip on the literature.
-Therefore, the literature citation serves as a power-show of your competence in the literature search.
+Therefore, the literature citation serves as a power show of your competence in the literature search.